-Here are some of the new home myths and misconceptions that should be considered before making assumptions that can affect your home build project significantly.
+Here are some of the common new home buying myths and misconceptions that should be considered.

 1. New Construction Homes Are More Expensive

 While custom homes can be expensive, they don’t always have to break the bank.
 Costs vary widely based on design choices, materials, and location.
 With proper planning and budgeting, custom homes can be built to suit a range of financial situations.
 In addition, a new home comes with brand new materials, appliances, HVAC equipment and major systems, which may not need to be repaired or replaced for a long time.
 This saves the buyer from additional costs in the short term.
 Additionally, new homes most often now have energy-efficient features, which can lower utility costs over time.

 Some customers believe once they hire a builder, they can step back entirely; however, it is important for customers to stay engaged, ask questions, and be part of the decision-making process to ensure their expectations are met.